 High enough to guarantee you a white Christmas and enough apres to keep you jingle bell rocking into New Year, Ischgl is a great choice for adults wanting a stress-free but incredibly fun Christmas break.
 With traditional markets and festive events in the lead up to Christmas, the celebrations culminate on Boxing Day with ‘Christmas in the Mountains’, an annual festival with carols and music to really bring the Christmas spirit.
 The next day, from 9pm, Skischool Ischgl take to the slopes for their night skiing demo, complete with fantastic stunts, light displays, fireworks and even a piste basher or two.

-Open from the end of November, with a high altitude location and a good snowmaking record, Ischgl is one of the more reliable resorts when it comes to Christmas skiing in the Austrian Tirol.
+With a high altitude location and a good snowmaking record, Ischgl is one of the more reliable resorts when it comes to Christmas skiing in the Austrian Tirol.
 Its 238km of piste offer a lot of fun for intermediate to advanced skiers, with state-of-the-art lift systems that will make those horrendous holiday queues a thing of the past.

 Ischgl’s après scene is buzzing all year round and Christmas is no exception.
 Head to Kuhstall or Schatzi Bar for some traditional Austrian après, or give the Ice Bar a go for something a bit different.
 If you are going to après though, remember not to get caught wearing your ski boots in town after 8pm – this is illegal and there’s the possibility of getting slapped with a €2,000 fine, which wouldn’t make for such a merry Christmas.
 Off the piste, the nightlife here is also very impressive, with many bars and clubs staying open until the early hours across the festive period.
 Isghl is a great place for those looking to let their hair down this Christmas, with some festive fun and great skiing thrown in too.